It’s easy to get from Point A to B in Tempe

-Located in the center of the greater Phoenix metropolitan area, Tempe is easily accessible to and from surrounding areas—such as Scottsdale, downtown Phoenix, and neighboring East Valley cities including Mesa, Chandler, and Gilbert—by car, bus and Valley Metro Rail, which runs from northwest Phoenix to east Mesa through Tempe.
-It’s also perfect for out-of-state travelers thanks to its 4-mile proximity to Phoenix Sky Harbor International Airport.
+Located in the center of the Greater Phoenix metropolitan area, Tempe is easily accessible to and from surrounding areas — such as Scottsdale, downtown Phoenix, and neighboring East Valley cities, including Mesa, Chandler, and Gilbert — by car, bus and Valley Metro Rail, which runs from northwest Phoenix through Tempe to east Mesa.
+Tempe is also perfect for out-of-state travelers, thanks to its 4-mile proximity to Phoenix Sky Harbor International Airport.
 Check out how easy it is to get from point A to B in Tempe.

 Phoenix Sky Harbor International Airport

 3400 E. Sky Harbor Blvd., Phoenix, AZ 85034 | (602) 273-3300

 Tempe is located just 4 miles from Phoenix Sky Harbor International Airport (PHX).
 One of the busiest airports in the U.S., Sky Harbor is served by 20 airlines flying nonstop to more than 117 domestic locations and 23 international destinations.
 Tempe connects to the airport terminals via the PHX Sky Train accessed from the 44th Street Valley Metro Rail Station.
 Many of Tempe’s hotels also provide complimentary shuttle service.

 6033 S. Sossaman Rd., Mesa, AZ 85212 | (480) 988-7600

 Phoenix-Mesa Gateway Airport serves more than 45 cities with nonstop service via Allegiant, WestJet, Flair, Sun Country and Swoop Airlines.